-Guatemala is a country that is rich in culture, outdoor activities, unforgettable scenery, and wildlife.
 If you are lucky enough to travel to Guatemala, there are many things to see and do.
-In this guide, you will be able to pick and choose all of the top things to do in Guatemala that you and your family will love.
+In this guide, we share our recommendations on the top things to do in Guatemala that you and your family will love.

 Guatemala is a small and underdeveloped country in Central America, which gives visitors an authentic experience.
 Notable attractions include Mayan Ruins, crystal clear natural springs, rainforests, coastal communities, and some of the most beautiful volcanic views in the world.